 The theory behind The Project

-The Project (yet to be named) is needed in response to our rapidly changing and complex world.
+The Project (currently named ‘Sydney Alive’) is needed in response to our rapidly changing and complex world.
 As education moves from the industrial age to the information age, traditional forms of English Language Teaching (ELT) are becoming obsolete.

 The traditional classroom has become stale.
 A by-product of the industrial age, it served its purpose to create line workers for factories and other industrial age work environments and processes.
 Outcome or product orientated, it valued uniformity, stability, permanence and security.